tubs-alg/SampLNS/README.md

 > !
 The samples have to be lists of fully defined dictionaries.
 Otherwise, the
 > results may be wrong.
 We will add automatic warnings for that soon.

-> !
-There is no CLI, yet.
-We will add it with the next version.

 ## Logging